 It sounds like the mailer you received from the cruise ship is a promotional mailer, which is regulated in Georgia under the Fair Business Practices Act (“FBPA”).
 There are certain disclosures that such mailers must make in order to comply with the law.
 These include disclosing all additional costs which the participant will be required to pay in order to obtain a “prize” being offered as part of the promotion.
 If the mailer you received didn’t contain a clear and conspicuous disclosure informing you of all of the additional costs associated with the trip you had won, the business might be in violation of the law.
 Furthermore, if the fee you are being required to pay is anything other than a refundable deposit to the service provider, that could be an additional violation of the law.
 If the promotional mailer is in violation of the law, you may be entitled to get your money back.

-If you believe the company failed to adequately disclose the additional costs, you should contact the Governor’s Office of Consumer Protection by visiting www.consumer.ga.gov, or by calling 404-651-8600.
+If you believe the company failed to adequately disclose the additional costs, you should contact the Georgia Department of Law’s Consumer Protection Unit by visiting www.consumer.ga.gov, or by calling 404-651-8600.

 If you enjoyed this post, make sure you subscribe to my RSS feed!